 Practice 9: Focus on Digitalization and the Talent Experience

 Given the speed at which talent has access to communication and messaging (and how quickly messages change), evolved organizations have deployed the same sophisticated consumer-grade messaging techniques they use for their external customers with their talent.
-They put it all together to connect purpose, values, culture, total rewards, careers, colleagues and security in a routine and integrated set of messages that is personalized and meaningful.
+They put it all together to connect purpose, values, culture, total rewards, careers, colleagues and security in a routine and integrated set of messages that are personalized and meaningful.

 Given the diversity of purpose and workforce characteristics of the companies in today’s dynamic global ecosystem, the approach to connecting purpose and increased certainty with an organization’s culture, total rewards programs, work and people — and underscored by leadership — reflects the organization itself.
 Regardless of the approach, not long ago many business leaders held the perception that purpose and profitability often ran at odds with one another.
 To the contrary, today’s evolved business leaders have found just the opposite to be true.